SophistSolutions/Stroika/README.md

 Stroika is a C++ application framework designed to make high performance, modern, reliable and threaded applications easier to write.

-  *  Nearly all public interfaces and methods are well documented; implementations are clear and well commented
+  *  Nearly all public interfaces and methods are well documented; implementations are clear and well commented.
   *  An elaborate system of builtin assertions (including threadsafty assertions) helps document and enforce usage patterns (without performance cost in production builds).
   *  Each release is tested with valgrind, google sanitizers, and a variety of platforms and compilers. as well as a large body of regression tests (including most documentation examples) to help assure library correctness.
   *  Sample applications help show common use cases (like building a web server into your app to deliver web-service content and APIs).